mebestaca/Grocery_Manager/README.md

 # Grocery Manager
 ## Description:
-A Flutter project designed to track inventory in a household to prevent users from buying duplicate items.
+A Flutter project designed to provide a grocery list and a way to track inventory in a household to prevent users from buying duplicate items.

 ## Features
  [Shopping List] - contains items which are out of stock or low.
 Will automatically add items which are low based on threshold.
 Users can add items manually <br>